tlwl19/EGL314/README.md

 # **Mental Wellness GUI**

-The Mental Wellness GUI approaches different ways to improve one's posititve state of mental health.
-The GUI allows users to play different games that could approach mental wellness.
+The Mental Wellness GUI approaches different ways to improve one's positive state of mind.
+There are 4 available games which are of different ways where one could approach mental wellness.
 The games also leverages on electromechanical systems that manipulate polarization to synergize pixelized art forms.

 <br>